 For more on the plays, see the Wikipedia articles on The Miser and Molière.
 One-page summaries and full texts of both plays in English and French will be available below ahead of the performances, and you can follow us on social media to be kept abreast of other developments.

 We are giving two performances, on Friday and Saturday, April 12 & 13, 2019, at 8 PM at the George Ignatieff Theatre on the downtown campus of the University of Toronto.
-Printed copies of the one-page summary in English (also available on-line below ahead of the performances) as well as projected surtitles in English will be available at both shows.
+Printed copies of the one-page summary in English (also available on-line below) as well as projected surtitles in English will be available at both shows.
 You can purchase tickets on-line now, with seats selected after purchase and starting the week of March 4, 2019 by our box office staff; or you will be able to contact our box office by telephone weekdays 11 AM – 5 PM starting April 1, 2019.
 Update April 12 10 AM: we are sold out for both evening performances.
 There may be a few tickets available at the door for purchase by cash only.
 Tickets, if any remain, will also be available at the door on the nights of the performances with payment by cash only.

 Date and Time

 Friday, April 12 and Saturday, April 13, 2019 at 8 PM

-English surtitles will be shown and printed one-page summary (copy available on-line ahead of the performances) in English will be available both days
+English surtitles will be shown and a printed one-page summary (copy available on-line below) in English will be available both days